 Winter Beer Styles

 - Bourbon — Another popular technique for winter brewers is barrel aging.
-This involves letting beer age in a used liquor barrel for months at a time.
+This involves letting the beer age in a used liquor barrel for months at a time.
 As a result, the oaky flavor of the liquor is imparted upon the beer.
 This technique works best on heavy, high-alcohol beers, so they are especially well-suited for the colder months.

 - Chocolate and Coffee — Stouts and porters already have subtle coffee and chocolate notes.
 Many brewers play on these subtle flavors by actually adding chocolate and coffee to their brews.
-These heavy, dark flavors are perfect for the kinds of dessert beers that scream winter.
+These heavy, dark flavors are perfect for the kind of dessert beers that scream winter.

-- Eggnog — This is a recent development, but for those of us who love to sip on eggnog every winter, it’s a welcome one.
+- Eggnog — This is a recent development, but for those of us who love to sip on eggnog every winter, it’s a welcomed one.
 The creamy, spicy flavors of eggnog lend themselves well to heavy, dark beers.
-Again, these aren’t the kinds of beers you’ll want to drink fast and in large quantities, but if you want a nice dessert beer, eggnog-inspired brews are definitely worth a try.
+Again, these aren’t the kinds of beers you’ll want to drink too fast and in large quantities, but if you want a nice dessert beer, eggnog-inspired brews are definitely worth a try.